bonitasoft/bonita-connector-archetype/src/test/resources/projects/testGroovyProject/reference/README.md

 </widget>
 ```

+### Add multiple definitions

+To add a new definition create a `.def` file in the `src/main/resources-filtered/` folder.
+They will be added to `all` zip archive at build time.
+It is recommended to use the maven properties for definition id and version.

 #### Connector implementation

 A _connector implementation_ implements a connector definition.
 A definition defines a set on inputs / outputs, implementing a definition means use the provided inputs to create the expected outputs.